Prince Harry is top gun in Apache helicopter course

-LONDON Britain's Prince Harry has won a prize for being the best co-pilot gunner out of more than 20 newly qualified Apache attack helicopter pilots, the Ministry of Defense said Thursday.
+LONDON Feb 9 Britain's Prince Harry has won a prize for being the best co-pilot gunner out of more than 20 newly qualified Apache attack helicopter pilots, the Ministry of Defence said on Thursday.

 Queen Elizabeth's grandson, known in the military as Captain Wales, will be eligible for operational duties like any British serviceman, although there were no details about any future deployment.